pjtunstall/ziggurats/README.md

 ## 2. Instructions

 Arrow keys to pitch and yaw, Z and X to roll.
-Tab and Q to adjust speed.
+W and S to adjust speed.
 Click to spawn rectangles from an arbitrary point.
 Space to reset.

 ## 3. Performance